Farzana Parveen, 25, was fatally beaten with bricks

 Parveen and Iqbal eloped and were married January 7 in a court ceremony.
 But Iqbal told GEO TV that Parveen’s family was infuriated and filed a kidnapping case against him and other members of his family.
 They also demanded 100,000 rupees (about $1,000), he said.

 Police stood and watched and didn’t come to their aid, Iqbal said.
-He said the crowd killed his wife and her fetus.
+He said the crowd killed his wife and her unborn child.

 In addition to the prime minister, other officials rushed to denounce the killing.